awongCM/py-webby-to-scrap-tool/README.md

 4. To export to CSV files, you run `scrapy crawl job_searches -o job_searches.csv`

 #### TODOs
-1. Add some unit testing code in place!!
+1. Add some unit testing code in place!! - (Hint: use unittest or pytest)